63

 "Of course not," replied his son, "it wouldn't work at all!"

 "In fact it would be quite useless," pointed out the carpenter.
-"But that's just like the solo Christian.
+"But that's just like the solo believer.
 He isn't any use at all" (Fig.2)

 "What if we added some more spokes to the wheel?
 Would that be any better?"